Evaluating Leadership Teams

-When I begin working with new CEO clients, we spend a lot of time talking about their leadership team.
-In fact, after I learn the current state of the union of the CEO him or herself, the very next focus area is the leaders that report to that person.
+When I begin working with new CEO clients, we spend a lot of time talking about and evaluating leadership teams.
+In fact, after I learn the current state of the union of the CEO him or herself, the very next focus area is the senior leadership that reports to that person.

 Going a layer deeper, I would argue that there is a 100% correlation between the strength of your leadership team and the likelihood that you will succeed as CEO (and deliver that outcome).

 If your success as CEO is 100% tied to the strength of your leadership team, then you need to know if you have the right people.
 This is not a post on performance reviews.
 Rather, a simple framework for gut-checking if you have the right people by your side.

 4 elements to consider when evaluating leadership performance

 In my view, senior leaders should share the following elements…

 Aspirational – Leaders that the staff reporting to them want to become.
 Want to emulate.
 People who have been there, done it, have gotten the t-shirt.
 This does not necessarily mean ‘old’ or from a ‘big company’.
 But ideally, this person has been where your company is going.

 Failing that, this person is so clearly strong, self-aware, masterful in her discipline, and thus credible, that you have a high degree of confidence that even though she has not been there before, she’s going to get there.
 It is inevitable.